praveenupadhyay997/EmployeePayrollApp-ClientServerSystem/README.md

 # EmployeePayrollApp-ClientServerSystem
-This code snippet is extensionof employee payroll app when built upon client server system and not stand alone.
+This code snippet is extension of employee payroll app when built upon client server system and not stand alone.